hipertracker/words_extractor/README.md

 ### Conclusion

-The new optimized Golang code version is very fast, slower than Rust but faster than other languages.
-Golang is the only language at the moment with full mature i18n support for arm64/M1 platform.
+The newly optimized version of Golang code demonstrates impressive speed.
+It is slightly slower than Rust but outperforms other programming languages in terms of execution speed. ~~Golang is the only language at the moment with full mature i18n support for arm64/M1 platform.~~

 * Rust = the current example uses [lexical-sort](https://lib.rs/crates/lexical-sort) which is not perfect.
 [There is no standard mature implementation of i18n in Rust](https://www.arewewebyet.org/topics/i18n/) at the moment.